RifasM/Data-Structures-and-Algorithms/README.md

 This repository contains the codes I use, revise and train myself. 🤯

 - Contains one folder with Algorithmic Toolbox by Coursera
-- Other folder contains codes picked from random sites
+- Practice folder contains codes picked from sites such as HackerRank, GeeksforGeeks, etc